tsnellgrove/dark_castle3/doc/to_do.md

 *** NEW PUZZLE IDEAS ***

 Misc:
+- for light sources:
+	- "(providing light)" in inventory; also is a condition (on)
+	- can move into a dark room, but can't open a container in the dark
+- Randomization feature like the spinning room in Zork 2 ?
+- Interpreter enhancements:
+	- noun synonyms (list in place of base_name)
+	- verb synonyms (attribute of Class?
+Should verbs associated with obj???)
+	- enable "take all", "drop all"
+	- randomize frequent responses (e.g. "in your spell book you see...")
 - for Liquid: fill & pour
 - for FlamableItem: light & burn (e.g. matches)
 - PaperItem: burns; also, if writing, ink runs and becomes unreadable